 In reality, people probably turned in my direction because of the loud noise, then went back to their workouts.
 People at the gym are there to work out, not judge other people at the gym.

 Of course, people said that to me all the time while I was struggling.
+But it didn’t really help me overcome fear of being judged.
 Knowing it and believing it are two different things.

 In mindreading, you (and I) assume that we can know what other people are thinking.
 You jump to conclusions, thinking that other people are judging you, when in reality you have no way of knowing that unless they literally walk up to you and say “I’m judging you.”